 If your dog prefers wet food, then go for it, and if it is going well with dry food, then keep it that way.
 The point is to provide as much comfort to your dog as you can, although some people prefer feeding this little man dry food because canned wet food tends to leave a bad breath.

-As to how often your dog should be fed again is dependent on his intake and size.
+How often your dog should be fed again is dependent on his intake and size.
 Generally, an adult should be fed twice per day; however, puppies, on the other hand, should be fed at least 3 to 4 times a day.

 The size of this serving should be between 1 to 2 ¼ cups each day, this serving size is suitable for dogs over 10 pounds, but if your dog is smaller and weighs less than 10 pounds, then you may choose to serve him 1 cup.
 Just make sure whatever you feed your dog is per his allergies if he has any.